vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   Website: [debian.org - user-manuals](https://www.debian.org/doc/user-manuals).

 - [ ] CentOS:
-  - excellent choice for professional work, based on Red Hat Linux, I heard that people use it in **enterprise** (with Red Hat Enterprise Linux).
+  - excellent choice for professional work, based on Red Hat Linux, I heard that people use it in **enterprise** (with Red Hat Enterprise Linux). **CentOS 8** is a favourite among Linux enthusiasts who want to savour the benefits of RHEL.

+    > Abbreviated as **RHEL**, [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) is a Linux distro designed for Enterprise or commercial purposes.
+It’s one of the leading open-source alternatives to other proprietary systems such as **Microsoft**. **Red Hat** is usually a top choice for server environments given its stability and regular security patches which boost its overall security.
+    >
+    > You can readily set it up on physical servers, virtual environments such as **VMware**, **HyperV,** and also on the cloud. **Red Hat** has done a perfect job in containerization technology thanks to **OpenShift PaaS** (platform as a service), a hybrid cloud environment that is built around **[Docker](https://www.tecmint.com/install-docker-and-learn-containers-in-centos-rhel-7-6/)** containers and managed by [Kubernetes](https://www.tecmint.com/install-a-kubernetes-cluster-on-centos-8/).
+    >
+    > Redhat trains and certifies system administrators through specialist courses such as [RHCSA (Red Hat Certified System Administrators)](https://www.tecmint.com/red-hat-rhcsa-rhce-exam-certification-book/) and [RHCE (Red Hat Certified Engineer)](https://www.tecmint.com/red-hat-rhcsa-rhce-exam-certification-book/).
+  >
+    > Where efficiency, security, and stability are of utmost priority **RHEL** is the ideal distro to opt for. **RHEL** is subscription-based and the subscription is renewed annually.
+You can purchase a license for an array of subscription models such as Linux Developer Workstation, Linux developer suite, and Linux for Virtual Datacenters.
+    >
+    > The **AppStream** repository (**Application Stream**) provides all the software applications that you want to install on your system while the **BaseOS** provides applications only for the core functionality of the system.
+    >
+    > Additionally, you can also [download and try out RedHat for free](https://www.tecmint.com/download-rhel-8-for-free/) by through the [Red Hat developer program](https://developers.redhat.com/).
   - package manager - Yum (command line), PackageKit (graphical), .rpm (binaries format) (rpm packager manager is also used by RHEL).
   - desktop environment - bash, GNOME Shell.
   - **servers**, desktop computers, workstations.
   - Even though the number of hosting providers using CentOS is significantly less compared to the last few years – it still is a great choice.
   CentOS may not come loaded with the latest software packages – but it is considered as one of the most stable distros.
 You should find CentOS images on a variety of cloud platforms.
 If you don’t, you can always opt for the self-hosted image that CentOS provides.
   - useful for software engineering/IT/Web (same for RedHat).

   <details><summary>Comment from Quora</summary> CentOS — A derivative of Fedora that uses much older software and is best reserved for servers, but some desktop users do exist.
 Its repositories are tiny so beware if you need a wide selection of software you may be disappointed by it.</details>

   <details><summary>Why not CentOS for programming (from Quora)</summary> I can’t tell you how many times I’ve had to build things from source on CentOS6 on my work servers.
 In one extreme case I had to rebuild a python pip package because of some glibc conflict to make it work on CentOS6.
 I wasted one or two work days figuring out how to make the pip package correctly which actually involved building multiple other things from source to create the pip package.
 CERN’s “devtoolset” is a life saver because if they didn’t have it I wouldn’t recommend CentOS for development at all. devtoolset will let you get the latest gcc and other things when necessary, but still it’s somewhat of a workaround. <p>